MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/dimensions-swatch.md

 Swatches have an optional capability to show the inventory availability of a product variant color or dimension.
 For example, if a product is sold in multiple sizes and if some sizes are out of stock, the swatches for the out-of-stock products will render differently to indicate that they are unavailable.
 This functionality reduces the number of customer clicks needed to determine product availabilty.
 The swatch inventory availability capability can be configured for use on both PDPs and search or category list pages where swatches are displayed.
 The swatch inventory availability capability feature is available as of the Commerce version 10.0.21 release and requires Commerce module library package version 9.31 to be installed.

-To activate the swatch inventory availability feature you must enable the **Update media on dimension selection** property in the [../media gallery module](media-gallery-module.md), which allows media gallery images to update on dimension selection.
+To activate the swatch inventory availability feature you must enable the **Update media on dimension selection** property in the [media gallery module](../media-gallery-module.md), which allows media gallery images to update on dimension selection.

 The following illustration shows an example of inventory awareness on the size swatches of a PDP.